domenico-piol/rh-crossclusternetworking/skupper/README.md

 Now only the PostgreSQL database should be running.

-Now initialize the Skupper environment also in this namespace:
+Now initialize the Skupper Router also in this namespace:

     oc project azure
     skupper init